sodadata/docs/soda-agent/deploy.md

 * Replace the values of `soda.apikey.id` and `soda-apikey.secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account.
 * Replace the value of `soda.agent.name` with a custom name for you agent, if you wish.
 * Specify the value for `soda.cloud.endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.
-* Optionally, add `soda.core` settings to configure idle workers in the cluster.
+* Optionally, add `soda.scanlauncher` settings to configure idle workers in the cluster.
 Launch an idle worker so that at scan time, the agent passes instructions to an already-running idle Scan Launcher and avoids the time-consuming task of starting the pod from scratch.
 This helps your Soda Cloud test scans run faster.
 If you wish, you can configure multiple idle scan launchers waiting for instructions.  <br />
 ```shell
 helm install soda-agent soda-agent/soda-agent \
     --set soda.agent.name=myuniqueagent \